RajVarsani/html-archives/CONTRIBUTING.md

 **Step 7:** Make the desired changes to the code base.
 Also, before moving to the next step, make sure:

 - [x] Code follows the style guidelines of this project
-- [x] You have performed a self-review of my your own code
+- [x] You have performed a self-review of your own code
 - [x] You have commented your code, particularly in hard-to-understand areas
 - [x] You have made corresponding changes to the documentation
 - [x] Your changes generate no new warnings